Transverse $\mathcal F^T$-entropy and transverse Ricci flow for Riemannian foliations: Abstract

 \section{Abstract}

-In this paper, we introduced an entropy functional on Riemannian foliation, inspired by the work of Perelman, which is monotonically along the transverse Ricci flow.
-We relate their gradient flow, via diffeomorphisms preserving the foliated structure of the manifold with Riemannian foliation, to the transverse Ricci flow.
-Moreover, inspired by the work of Fang and Zhang, we give a necessary condition for codimension 4 Riemannian foliation admitting the transverse Einstein metric.
+In this paper, we introduce an entropy functional on Riemannian foliation, inspired by the work of , which is monotonically along the transverse Ricci flow.
+We relate their gradient flow, via diffeomorphism preserving the foliated structure of the manifold with Riemannian foliation, to the transverse Ricci flow.
+Moreover, inspired by the work of Fuquan Fang and Yuhao Zhang, we give a necessary condition for codimension 4 Riemannian foliation admitting the transverse Einstein metric.